nappalion/MARVELous/README.md

 - [ ] UI similar to the figma page.
 - [ ] Live discussion posts.
 - [ ] User can see comic variants.
+- [ ] User can see the review and their page number under each comic cover thumbnail.

 ### 2. Screen Archetypes